tttsaurus/Mc122RenderBook/articles/ShaderLoading&ShaderProgram.md

 Notice:
 - you can only pass uniforms when you are using that shader program
-- unused uniforms will be deleted by gl so `glGetUniformLocation` then returns `-1`
+- unused uniforms will be deleted by GL so `glGetUniformLocation` at compiling stage then returns `-1`

 ## Disposing Shaders
-You better dispose all the gl related resources at the end.
+You better dispose all the GL related resources at the end.
 ```java
 GL20.glDetachShader(programID, shaderID);
 GL20.glDeleteShader(shaderID);